How Heavy Metal Prepared Me for the Gospel

 Over time these bands did become idols to me, little gods I worshipped.
 Yet, God used all of the tapes and records in my collection to prepare me to hear the gospel in my senior year in high school.
 I was set up to hear God’s answer to evil, sin, and suffering; my evil, sin, and suffering.
 His commands were clear, unambiguous, and objectively right.
 His love for sinners was humbling and unexpected.
 Jesus’s life, death, and resurrection for the unworthy was beautiful.

 I went to a church a few times and heard a humble, faithful pastor preach the truth without hypocrisy.
 I began reading the Bible.
 And one night, after barely graduating from high school, everything changed.
 While lying on my bed and reading the Gospel of Matthew, The Holy Spirit killed the old me and resurrected a new me.
-Confusion gave way to conviction gave way to conversion.
+Confusion gave way to conviction, and conviction gave birth to conversion.

 God used many things throughout my youth to prepare me to hear and heed his word.
 Heavy metal was a big one.